mcode/rems-admin/DockerDevSetupGuideForMacOS.md

   ```bash
         rbenv install 2.7.2
    ```
-6. Verify that the system is using the correct ruby verions
+6. Verify that the system is using the correct ruby versions
   ```bash
         which ruby
         /Users/$USER/.rbenv/shims/ruby # Correct